 A common way to spot a fake email address is to examine its hosted email address domain.
 Many scammers use domains similar to popular sites like Google, Facebook, and Yahoo to fool you into thinking they’re legitimate.

 If you receive an email from someone claiming to be David Jones at a fake Gmail address like [email protected], then you can be sure it’s not legit.

 2. Examine the Sender’s Display Name

 If you’re receiving an email from someone whose name doesn’t match the sender’s name field in your inbox, that’s a red flag.
-In Gmail, for example, if you hover over an email from a sender named John Smith and see that his display name is John Doe, it could indicate that this person has faked their email address.
+In Gmail, for example, if you hover over an email from a sender named John Smith and see that his display name is John Doe, it could indicate that this person is using a fake Gmail account.

-One of the easiest ways to identify a fake email address is by checking for misspelt words and incorrect grammar.
+One of the easiest ways to identify a fake email address is by checking for spelling errors and incorrect grammar.
 If an email contains multiple spelling mistakes or poor grammar, it’s likely from a bot rather than a real person.

 4. Hover Over Any Links and Attachments